-One of the few Feasts to occur usually within Lent, the Annunciation to the Blessed Virgin Mary this year has to be “transferred” from Holy Week to after the Octave of Easter, and so will be celebrated at St Michael’s on Monday 4th April with Sung Mass at 7.30pm.
-Please note this date.
-This is also the CBS Mass for April and our Celebrant will be Fr Paul Morrell from the Heavitree team.
+One of the few Feasts often to occur within Lent, the Annunciation to the Blessed Virgin Mary this year has to be “transferred” from Holy Week to after the Octave of Easter, and so will be celebrated at St Michael’s on Monday 9th April with Sung Mass at 6.00pm.
+Please note this date and time.
+Our Celebrant will be Fr Christopher Durrant.

-The Mass Setting is “Missa Aeterna Christi Munera” (the Eternal gifts of Christ) by Palestrina; our Motet is the 5-part “Ave Maria” by Parsons.
+In 2016 the Mass Setting was “Missa Aeterna Christi Munera” (the Eternal gifts of Christ) by Palestrina; and Motet the 5-part “Ave Maria” by Parsons.
 While in 2017 we combined the Annunciation with Mothering Sunday.

 Exeter’s Royal Albert Memorial Museum (RAMM) houses a fine late 15th Century painted and gilded Annunciation panel from the Tyrol region of Austria, but the image displayed here is one of the South Aisle Windows from St Michael’s.